Cheruiyotvincent/Indipendent_project-3/README.md

 ## Support

-*Contact Nelson Muteti : cheruiyotvincent1998@gmail.com for any clarification.
+*Contact Cheruiyot vincent : cheruiyotvincent1998@gmail.com for any clarification.

 *In addition, you may feel free to fork this project and make useful collaborations.